apurvakokate/Reproducibility/README.md

 # Do Regularizers improve Reproducibility in Neural Networks?

-In this work, we empirically find out if common regularizers help to improve *test prediction consistency* across several runs. i.e: **prediction difference**
+In this work, we empirically find out if common regularizers help to improve *test prediction consistency* across several runs. i.e: *Prediction Difference*

-This is in contrast to the common convention that benchmarks regularizers on test prediction consistency with respect to the ground truth predictions. i.e: test accuracy
+This is in contrast to the common convention that benchmarks regularizers on test prediction consistency with respect to the ground truth predictions. i.e: *0/1 Test Accuracy* or *0/1 Test Loss*

 Intutitively, regularizers *stabilize* the learning process.